Skip to content

 What is allowed and not allowed on the Esplanade?

-To ensure the safety of all visitors to the Esplanade, the following rules will be strictly enforced for the concert and fireworks show on July 4.
+To ensure the safety of all visitors to the Esplanade, the following rules will be strictly enforced for the concert and the Mugar Family Fireworks on July 4.
 Unless noted below, no backpacks, shopping bags, or similar type containers may be carried onto the Esplanade, and all carried items are subject to inspection.
 Please note the regulation on bicycles.

 Allowed Items